Creating a dashboard (Engee application)

 In this example, we will look at the process of creating graphical indicators for virtual dashboards.
 Another example on this topic illustrates how to control the execution of a model using software control commands (how to implement a button that starts the model for execution).

-The virtual dashboard will run on the Engee platform as a separate server, which will take time to start (several tens of seconds).
+The virtual dashboard will run on the Engee platform as a separate server, which will take some time to start up (several tens of seconds).

 Description of the model

 In this example, the indicators accept data in the range from 0 to 100.
-Values beyond this range are limited.
-Since the default numeric format in Engee is Float64, the code in the value sending blocks is oriented towards transmitting 8-byte packets (64 bits).
-The model has enabled the "Instant indication" (Debugging panel in the model settings) to check the correct operation of the indicators, as well as the "Simulation speed control" mode, which allows you to slow down the model time to "real-time" execution.
+Values outside this range are clipped.
+As the default numeric format in Engee is Float64, the code in the value-sending blocks is designed to transmit 8-byte packets (64 bits).
+The model has ‘Instant indication’ enabled (Debugging panel in the model settings) to verify that the indicators are functioning correctly, as well as ‘Simulation speed control’ mode, which allows you to slow down the model’s time to ‘real-time’ execution.

-Communication between the model and the devices takes place through the blocks Engee Function, which accept input data and give a signal about the success of sending.
-Upon request from the dashboard (the Clear To Send signal), the blocks located on the model send fresh data for display.
+Communication between the model and the devices takes place via the ‘ Engee Function ’ blocks, which accept input data and provide a signal confirming successful transmission.
+Upon request from the dashboard (the Clear To Send signal), the blocks located on the model send updated data for display.

 Configuring a UDP connection

-Data transfer between the model and the dashboard is carried out over the UDP protocol.
+Data transfer between the model and the dashboard is carried out via the UDP protocol.

 On the model side, these settings are indicated in the Parameters of each block and the indicator icon.
-You can see them if you look under the mask of the blocks.
+You can view them by looking under the blocks’ mask.

 Creating an indicator panel